 His most successful horse to-date is Miraculous Miss with career earnings over $1 million, including a 2nd in the Breeders' Cup Filly & Mare Sprint, and wins in the G2 Forward Gal and Comely Stakes.
 His G1 winners Sky Diva and Mani Bhavan top the list of a number of other graded stakes winners.

-He and his wife Lillian operate barns out of two locations, Gulfstream Park in Hallandale Beach, Florida and Parx Racing in Bensalem, Pennsylvania.
+He and Lillian Klesaris operate barns out of two locations, Gulfstream Park in Hallandale Beach, Florida and Parx Racing in Bensalem, Pennsylvania.

 Immediately following high school graduation, Lillian began breaking young horses for Tartan Farm in Ocala.
 From there, she moved on to the racetrack to work for William Perry and then 11 years with Bob Klesaris.
 She has traveled to Saudi Arabia with Passing Ships and was the first female permitted to gallop and prepare a horse for The Kings Cup (which he won).
-Steve Klesaris and Lillian opened their own training operation in 1995 and have had the fortune of campaigning some very nice horses in addition to traveling throughout the U.S. and abroad.
+Click here for more on that story.